German University of Technology in Oman: Doctoral Programs

 The language of tuition at GUtech is English, German is taught as an additional foreign language.

 Students

-In the summer semester 2019 approx. 2200 students were enrolled in different programs at GUtech, about 8 per cent of them were international students.
+In the summer semester 2019 approx. 2200 students were enrolled in different programs at GUtech, about 8% of them were international students.
 Each year students receive financial aid and scholarships from different sources either from industry or government like Occidental Petroleum Corporation (Oxy), German Academic Exchange Service (DAAD), the Ministry of Higher Education, Oman International Fertilizer Company (OMIFCO), OMRAN and Oman Educational Services (OES).

 The entry requirements depend on the program and the level of entrance.
 For example, to enter directly into one of the Bachelor programs, students need to submit IELTS results of at least 6.0, or equivalent TOEFL results.
 The applicant may also need to pass a GUtech entrance examination.

 International accreditation

 GUtech was the first private university in the Sultanate that received international accreditation for all Bachelor of Science and Bachelor of Engineering programs by the international Accreditation, Certification and Quality Assurance Institute (ACQUIN) in June 2009.
 ACQUIN is a non-profit agency committed to supporting the enhancement of quality standards for teaching and learning in higher education worldwide.
 It is a full member of the European Association for Quality Assurance in Higher Education and operates in Germany, Austria, Switzerland, Middle and Eastern Europe, North Africa, the Near and Middle East.

 The international accreditation of GUtech is an assurance that students are receiving a world-class higher education in Oman.
 It also means that graduates have the possibility to continue their studies at RWTH Aachen University in Germany or at any other university of their choice - depending on the individual entry requirements of the respective university.